Dr. Falk Laser

 Falk has first-hand experience of European competition policy from his time in the Cabinet of the European Commissioner for Competition Margrethe Vestager.
 At the European Commission he dealt with state aid cases in sectors such as banking, energy and heavy industries.
 He also spent some time at the Chief Economist of the Dutch competition authority (ACM) where he investigated the impact of mergers in the telecommunications sector on consumer prices.
 During a research stay at the Max-Planck-Institute for Research on Collective Goods he conducted research on banking regulation.

-Falk holds a Ph.D. in Economics from TU Darmstadt and completed the course phase of the Graduate School of Economics, Finance and Management (GSEFM) in Frankfurt.
-Falk acquired his M.Sc. in Policy Economics at the Erasmus School of Economics in Rotterdam and his B.Sc. in Economics from the University of Bonn (including a stay at the University of Toronto).
+Falk holds a Ph.D. in Economics from TU Darmstadt and completed the doctoral program at the Graduate School of Economics, Finance and Management (GSEFM) at Goethe University in Frankfurt.
+Falk acquired his M.Sc. in Policy Economics from the Erasmus School of Economics in Rotterdam and his B.Sc. in Economics from the University of Bonn (including a stay at the University of Toronto).

-A native German speaker, he is fluent in English, has an advanced knowledge of French and basic knowledge of Spanish.
+A native German speaker, he is fluent in English, has advanced knowledge of French and basic knowledge of Spanish and Czech.